High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-When the right and left leads are magnetized by the ferromagnetic insulator substrates arranged in a parallel configuration, the exchange magnetic fields with the strength of $M_z$ = 0.098 eV are induced on both leads in a same direction along the z-axis.
-We have depicted the band structure of the left lead, the channel and the right lead, respectively, under a magnetization with a strength of \textit{$M_z$} = 0.098 eV in both leads with a parallel spin configuration (see Fig.~\ref{Fig2}(a)-(c)).
-As illustrated in Figs.~\ref{Fig2}(a) and~\ref{Fig2}(c), due to the breaking time-reversal symmetry (TRS) through the use of an exchange magnetic field, the spin-up and spin-down levels are split and move in opposite directions.
+The results of numerical calculations based on TB Hamiltonian and the NEGF formalism are now presented in this section.
+Choosing that the electron mean free path in borophene structures is about 36 nm~\cite{norouzi2021controllable} and considering a channel length of $L=20.5$ nm, ensures ballistic transport in our proposed system (see Fig.~\ref{Fig1}).
+The right and left leads are magnetized by the ferromagnetic insulator substrates arranged in a parallel configuration, inducing the exchange magnetic fields of strength $M_z$ = 0.098 eV in both leads, alingned along the $z$-axis.
+In this case, the band structure of the left lead, channel region and the right lead are shown in Figs.~\ref{Fig2}(a)-(c).
+As illustrated in Figs.~\ref{Fig2}(a) and~\ref{Fig2}(c), due to the breaking time-reversal symmetry (TRS) through the use of an exchange magnetic field, the spin-up and spin-down bands are split and move in opposite directions.
+The channel region lacks both exchange field and spin-orbit coupling (SOC), so the spin-up and spin-down bands remain degenerate as shown in Fig.~\ref{Fig2}(b), and the zigzag $\alpha'$-BNR junction displays semiconducting behavior with a 0.1 eV bandgap.